28 Famous Landmarks in Thailand to Visit

 The central court is where you can find the main palace and temple complex.
 The inner court includes the royal residences, court hall, and annexes for the king's royal duties.
 You are allowed to take a full tour of the palace, but you must be dressed modestly to be allowed to enter.

-☂️ Visit The Grand Palace with an excursion
+☂️ Discover The Grand Palace on a tour

 The Temple of the Emerald Buddha